New Zealand police officer shot dead in routine traffic stop - Local News 8

 An unarmed police officer has been shot dead while carrying out a routine traffic stop in the New Zealand city of Auckland — the first to be killed in the line of duty in the country since 2009.

-The officer was one of two shot at when they stopped a car in the suburb of Massey on Friday morning, Police Commissioner Andrew Coster said at a press conference.
-The other is in hospital in serious condition, while a member of the public is also being treated for minor injuries after being hit by the car as it fled the scene.
+The officer was one of two shot at after attempting to stop a car in the suburb of Massey on Friday morning, Police Commissioner Andrew Coster said at a press conference.

-A manhunt is now underway for two people in the car.
-Schools in the immediate area have been locked down and police in the area are armed, Coster added.
+Police spotted the vehicle of interest on Friday, and attempted to pull it over, Coster said.
+But the car drove off, and police lost sight of the car, only to later find it crashed on the road.

+A man got out of the car armed with a long-barreled gun and fired at police, leaving one officer dead and the other in a serious condition.
+The offender then got into a second car and fled with another person, Coster said.

 New Zealand police generally don’t carry guns.
 The country has a relatively low rate of gun-related crime, and incidents where police officers are killed in the line of duty are not common.